Anabolic steroids – Adon Health Skip to content

 Anabolic steroids

-Anabolic steroids are synthetic substances based on the male sex hormone testosterone .
-They were originally developed for medical purposes, such as treating muscle wasting , hormone deficiencies , or serious chronic illnesses .
-However, they are now primarily known to the public for their misuse in weightlifting and bodybuilding .
+Anabolic steroids are synthetic substances based on the male sex hormone testosterone.
+They were originally developed for medical purposes, for example, to treat muscle wasting, hormone deficiency, or severe chronic diseases.
+However, in the public eye, they are now primarily known for their misuse in strength sports and bodybuilding.

-Many men use anabolic steroids to build muscle mass faster, lose fat, or achieve a stronger, more powerful physique.
-But what appears to be short-term physical optimization carries significant long-term health risks – physical, hormonal, and psychological.
+Many men use anabolic steroids to build muscle mass faster, reduce fat, or achieve a stronger, more powerful physique.
+But what may appear as short-term physical optimization carries significant long-term health risks—both physical, hormonal, and psychological.

 What are anabolic steroids?

-Anabolic steroids are chemically modified versions of testosterone that bind to androgen receptors in the body.
-"Anabolic" means "building" or "constructive," and their primary function is to promote protein synthesis in muscle cells.
+Anabolic steroids are chemically modified variants of testosterone that bind to androgen receptors in the body.
+"Anabolic" means "building up," primarily referring to the promotion of protein synthesis in muscle cells.
 These substances thus increase the body's ability to build new muscle mass.

-There are various types of anabolic steroids, which can be administered as tablets, injections, or transdermal patches .
-Some are prescribed medically, for example, in cases of testosterone deficiency or to treat serious illnesses involving muscle wasting.
-Recreational use is mostly without medical supervision—often in so-called "cycles" or "stacks," combined with other substances.
+There are various types of anabolic steroids that can be administered as tablets, injections, or transdermal patches.
+Some are medically prescribed, for example, for testosterone deficiency or to treat severe diseases involving muscle wasting.
+In recreational use, they are often consumed without medical supervision—frequently in so-called "cycles" or "stacks," combined with other substances.

-Primarily young men and athletes use anabolic steroids for aesthetic or performance-related reasons :
+Mainly young men and athletes use anabolic steroids for aesthetic or performance-related reasons:

 • Faster muscle growth and visible definition